Pembrolizumab in Treating Patients with HPV-Associated Recurrent Respiratory Papillomatosis with Larynx, Trachea or Lung Involvement

 - Recovery from effects of any major surgery or significant traumatic injury at least 28 days before the first dose of study treatment; endoscopic debridement of RRP lesions is NOT considered a major surgery

-- No known diagnosis of invasive squamous cell carcinoma within the previous 2 years
+- Has a known diagnosis of invasive squamous cell carcinoma within the past 2 years

 - Patients with invasive squamous cell carcinoma derived from their RRP who are not considered appropriate for surgery, radiation therapy, or chemotherapy by their treating oncology team may be considered eligible for the study